The natural ‘antibiotic’ that could fend off strep throat

 In fact, antibiotic resistance has been labeled an epidemic and according to the CDC, “More than 2.8 million antibiotic-resistant infections occur in the U.S. each year.”

-It’s a fact that I’m now all too familiar with first-hand: I recently had a bout with strep throat, and before it was done with, I had to take three rounds of three different kinds of antibiotics to recover.
+It’s a fact that I’m now all too familiar with first-hand: Not long ago, I had a case of strep throat, and before it was done with, I had to take three rounds of three different kinds of antibiotics to recover (my gut is still recovering!).

 Scary, right?
 You betcha, what with all the damage those medications can exact on your gut.